navipartner/npcore-partners/Documentation/public/retail/posunit/howto/ConfigureCashDrawerOpening.md

 This topic walks you through the process of setting up the cash drawer to automatically open after each sale using the **POS Scenarios Profile** on the POS unit.

-### Prerequisites
+## Prerequisites

 - Have at least one existing POS unit in the system.
 - Have a [POS payment bin](create_pos_payment_bin.md) linked to the POS unit.
 - Have the cash drawer connected to the receipt printer.

  > [!NOTE]
  > The cable between the cash drawer and receipt printer needs to be installed correctly.
 The end with the label **Printer** has to go into the receipt printer.

+## Procedure

 1. Click the ![Lightbulb that opens the Tell Me feature](../../../images/Icons/Lightbulb_icon.png "Tell Me what you want to do") button, enter **POS Unit List** and choose the related link.
    A list of all existing POS units is displayed.